Tariro Ndoro is a Zimbabwean writer poet and storyteller. She received an MA in Creative Writing from Rhodes University.

-Collaborate with leaders in the community to build and develop and create curriculum that is multimodal, interdisciplinary, intersectional, and abolitionist utilizing developmentally appropriate practice, including facilitating meaningful interactions in learning spaces.
+Collaborate with leaders in the community to build and develop information and strategies to present information that is multimodal, interdisciplinary, intersectional, and decolonizing by facilitating meaningful interactions in learning spaces.

-Supporting educators with community outreach processes to expand the production of knowledge from the personal to the collective.
+Supporting community members with community outreach processes to expand the production of knowledge from the personal to the collective.

-Offering the community of educators, students, youth, and community organizers online poetry workshops and open mics that engage and center conversations of protest, healing, advocacy, and writing as a tool for social change and a future in which antiracist practice is foundational.
+Offering the community online poetry workshops that engage and center conversations of protest, healing, advocacy, and writing as a tool for social change.